Fujisan's Kyareng

 On the 121st anniversary of Rev Kawaguchi Ekai's reaching Tibet (the actual date: 4/07/1900), I reproduce below the notes I shared with the visiting Japanese university students in Dharamsala in 2004 at Tibet Museum.

-My respect and appreciation is with the Japanese who visited Tibet in those difficult times, lived with the Tibetans and later told our true story.
+My respect and appreciation is with the Japanese who visited Tibet in those difficult times.
+They lived with the Tibetans and later told our true story.
 If possible, I would like to pay respect to the families of these devoted, adventurous, and brave souls.

 The talk note is here below: